 Maybe you can immediately identify with or relate to one (or some) of these themes?
 Today I want you to think about what's truly holding you back from getting more organised.
 I'm giving you some strategies to try to overcome the barriers, but more than anything it comes down to a change of mindset.
 Anyone can get more organised when armed with the right tools, strategies and knowledge!
 I know you can too.

-While some reasons for disorganisation are completely genuine (i.e. sickness in the family or ill-health yourself, the loss of a loved one leading to lots more 'stuff' in your home that you're not ready to deal with), others tend to be just excuses that can prevent you from taking that first step towards becoming more organised.
+While some reasons for disorganisation are completely genuine (i.e. ill-health or sickness in the family; or the loss of a loved one leading to lots more 'stuff' in your home that you're not ready to deal with), others tend to be just excuses that can prevent you from taking that first step towards becoming more organised.